lharr076/EC2-Deploy-Walkthrough/steps.md

   <h2><p align="center">Step 4<p align="center"></p></h2>
   <p align="center">
     <p align="center"><a href="https://imgur.com/vpV2F3T"><img src="https://i.imgur.com/vpV2F3T.png" title="source: imgur.com" /></a><p align="center">
-  I have VS Code installed so I simply typed code Main.tf to open the app and I input my information before saving the file in my respective folder.
+  I have VS Code installed so I simply typed <i>code Main.tf</i> to open the app and I input my information before saving the file in my respective folder.
 A note I would recommend, if you are referencing someone elses code, review it, take the due diligence to look up the ami id to confirm it is still availabile and so forth.
 This is something I have ran into in the past my very first time trying out Terraform.
     <p align="center">
   <br />
   <br />